Getting started with Tehama Administration

 They are included here in this getting started guide since they are commonly performed tasks.

-Only the Admin user and Org/Room Managers of an organization can resend an invite email.
+Only the Org Admin user and Org/Enclave Managers of an organization can resend an invite email.
+Check the description of your custom role, to see if you can perform this action.

 In the event the original email invitation link has expired, a new invite may be generated and sent.
 Follow these steps to resend an invite: